 The Company uses a key performance indicator ("KPI"), same store sales, to assess store performance (including each banner's e-commerce store) and sales growth.
 Same store sales are defined as sales generated by stores that have been continuously open during both of the periods being compared and include e-commerce sales.
+Same store sales exclude sales from wholesale accounts.
 The same store sales metric compares the same calendar days for each period.
+Same store sales for fiscal 2018 exclude sales attributable to the 53rd week.
+Same store sales for the fourth quarter of 2018 exclude sales attributable to the 14th week.
 Although this KPI is expressed as a ratio, it is a non-GAAP financial measure that does not have a standardized meaning prescribed by IFRS and may not be comparable to similar measures used by other companies.
-Management uses same store sales in evaluating the performance of stores and considers it useful in helping to determine what portion of new sales has come from sales growth and what portion can be attributed to the opening of new stores.
+Management uses same store sales in evaluating the performance of stores and online sales and considers it useful in helping to determine what portion of new sales has come from sales growth and what portion can be attributed to the opening of new stores.
 Same store sales is a measure widely used amongst retailers and is considered useful information for both investors and analysts.
-Same store sales should therefore not be considered in isolation or used in substitute for measures of performance prepared in accordance with IFRS.
+Same store sales should not be considered in isolation or used in substitute for measures of performance prepared in accordance with IFRS.

-The following table reconciles net (loss) earnings to adjusted EBITDA for the three months and fiscal year ended January 30, 2016 and January 31, 2015:
+The following table reconciles net (loss) earnings to adjusted EBITDA: